Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 ACPIdentity.getUrlVariables(success, fail);
 ```

-* _success_ is a callback containing the url varaibles in query parameter form if the `getUrlVariables` API executed without any errors.
+* _success_ is a callback containing the url variables in query parameter form if the `getUrlVariables` API executed without any errors.
 * _fail_ is a callback containing error information if the `getUrlVariables` API was executed with errors.

 **Example**